async-profiler/async-profiler/docs/AdvancedStacktraceFeatures.md

 ## Display JIT compilation task

-Async-profiler samples JIT compiler threads as well as Java threads, and hence can show CPU percentage spent on JIT compilation.
+Async-profiler samples JIT compiler threads just the same way as Java threads, and hence can show CPU percentage spent on JIT compilation.
 At the same time, Java methods are different: some take more resources to compile, other take less.
 Furthermore, there are cases when a bug in C2 compiler causes a JIT thread to stuck in an infinite loop consuming 100% CPU.